IBM/storage-fusion/backup-restore/recipes/Domino-Data-Labs/Readme.md

 Custom backup/restore recipe (Kenneth Salerno <kpsalerno@us.ibm.com>)

-The purpose of this recipe is to backup and restore specific cluster-scoped resources, namely:
+The purpose of this recipe is to backup and restore specific prerequisite cluster-scoped resources, namely:
   - ClusterRoles
   - ClusterRoleBindings
   - CustomResourceDefinitions
   - IngressClasses
   - SecurityContextConstraints

+Note: we also exclude certain resources to not bloat the backup.

 This recipe does not backup PVCs and should only be used on a blank namespace.

-Note: we also exclude certain resources to not bloat the backup.
+You must also schedule your application projects to be backed up using the default recipe which will backup their namespace-scope resources and PVCs.

 This recipe only needs to be utilized by one unique namespace.
-In the following example, I create a new project named "domino-cluster" and register this recipe to that project's Fusion PolicyAssignments.
+In the following example, I create a new blank project named "domino-cluster" and register this recipe to that project's Fusion PolicyAssignments.

 # Summary of backup policy assignments:
   - namespace +"domino-cluster": domino-cluster-recipe recipe (select cluster-scope resources only)